modin-project/modin/README.md

 #### From PyPI

-Modin can be installed using following line:
+Modin can be installed with `pip`:

 ```bash
 pip install modin